david-hollifield/is-busy/README.md

 Internally, the IsLoadingService maintains an array of loading indicators.
 Whenever you call `add()` it pushes an indicator onto the stack, and `remove()` removes an indicator from the stack. `isLoading$()` is true so long as there are loading indicators on the stack.

-You can also pass a subscription (or promise) argument to `loadingService.add(subscription)`.
-In this case, the loading service will push a loading indicator onto the stack, and then automatically remove it when the subscription or promise resolves (i.e. you don't need to manually call `remove()`.
+You can also pass a subscription (or promise or observable) argument to `loadingService.add(subscription)`.
+In this case, the loading service will push a loading indicator onto the stack, and then automatically remove it when the subscription or promise resolves (i.e. you don't need to manually call `remove()`).
+In the case of an observable, the loading service will `take(1)` and subscribe to the next emission only.

 If you just want to check the current value of `isLoading$()`, you can call `isLoading()` (without the `$`) to simply get a boolean value.